Wind power in Ireland: State financial support

 State financial support for the national electricity sector, and particular technologies, has been influenced by a slow move towards liberalization, and concerns for energy security and climate change mitigation.
 Ireland uses an industry subsidy known as the Public Service Obligation (PSO) to support the generation of electricity from sustainable, renewable and indigenous sources, including wind.
 The PSO levy is charged to all electricity customers.
 As of April 2020, for residential consumers, the current PSO levy is €38.68 per year inclusive of value-added tax (VAT), and is displayed on the typical two-monthly electricity bill as €5.68 (€2.84 × 2) + 13.5% VAT.

 The PSO levy funds the government's main mechanisms to support the generation of electricity from sustainable, renewable and indigenous sources.
 These mechanisms have shifted from the initial use of competitive auctions in the late 1990s, to a renewable energy feed-in tariff (REFiT) from 2006 to 2015, and back to a new renewable energy auction scheme as of 2020.
 Ireland's initial use of competitive auction from 1996 failed to support the intended growth in wind development.
 Between 2006 and 2015, the government supported a REFiT, secured for 15 years.
-The 2020 REFiT reference price for large wind (>5MW) is €70.98 /MWh and for small wind (<5MW) is €73.47/MWh.
+The 2020 REFiT reference price for large wind (>5 MW) is €70.98 /MWh and for small wind (<5 MW) is €73.47/MWh.
 In June 2020, Ireland will run its first competitive renewable energy auction under the government's new Renewable Energy Support Scheme (RESS-1).
 RESS-1 support is structured as a two-way floating feed-in premium (FIP), roughly the difference between the 'strike price' set in the successful auction bid and the 'market reference price'.
 When costs of electricity suppliers exceed market revenues a Support Payment will be due to the supplier, and when market revenues exceed costs a Difference Payment will be due from the supplier.
 An economic analysis of the financial cost of different RESS options, estimated that a least cost auction with floating FIP mechanism would cost a domestic consumer €0.79 per month by 2030 (at 2017 prices).
 This is significantly less than the current PSO levy rate to fund REFiT costs.